Abus00/Authentication-Usability-Testing/README.md

 mv .env.example .env
 ```

 After renaming, update the .env file with the required values.
+The values for MailTrap can be found after clicking on your account under Email Testing --> Inboxes.
-Make sure to replace the JWT secret.
+**IMPORTANT**: create a _database.db_ file under the backend/src directory.

 ### Step 3: Install Dependencies